2kranki/gen/README.md

 13. Play and have fun.
 14. Please send me any comments or problems.

+Look in the "dbs" directory for specific notes on what I did to get each database driver running.
+Each was a little different on my system and it might be that way for you.
+Remember that you can over-ride the connection parameters from the command line.
+To see the arguments, just run "/tmp/bin/app --help" and it will display them.

 I am running this on MacOSX for now with golang v1.12.1.
 I will adapt the above for Windows at some point.
 My editor is Goland from Intellij.
 It has worked well for me.